Japan Air Lines Flight 2: Accident

 As it approached its destination, JAL002 was picked up by local radar in Oakland at 8:54 a.m.
-(1654 UTC) when 169 nmi on the 257th radial from the Oakland Vortac and the aircraft was cleared for landing at SFO via a waypoint 21 mi west of the Woodside Vortac station at an altitude of 8000 ft.
+(16:54 UTC) when 169 nmi on the 257th radial from the Oakland Vortac and the aircraft was cleared for landing at SFO via a waypoint 21 mi west of the Woodside Vortac station at an altitude of 8000 ft.
 Oakland TRACON advised the pilots that local visibility at SFO was 3/4 mi and the runway visual range exceeded 6000 ft, recommending the flight to hold.
 Commanding pilot Captain Kohei Asoh attempted an automatic-coupled Instrument Landing System (ILS) approach due to the heavy fog, which he had never done before on a recorded DC-8-62 flight.
 JAL002 had started descending from its cruising altitude of 37000 ft at 8:59 a.m.
-(1659 UTC), passing through 13000 ft approximately eleven minutes later, when Oakland TRACON provided an update on runway visual range at SFO, which had fallen to 3500 ft.
+(16:59 UTC), passing through 13000 ft approximately eleven minutes later, when Oakland TRACON provided an update on runway visual range at SFO, which had fallen to 3500 ft.
 JAL002 continued its descent as air traffic control was handed over to Bay TRACON while close to the Woodside Vortac; the pilot reported an altitude of 8000 ft at 9:12:54.3 a.m.
-(1712:54.3 UTC), then 6500 ft at 9:14:11.3 a.m.
-(1714:11.3 UTC).
+(17:12:54.3 UTC), then 6500 ft at 9:14:11.3 a.m.
+(17:14:11.3 UTC).

 Less than a minute later, Captain Asoh requested that "due to the weather at San Francisco, we'd like a long final [approach], rather than direct to the outer marker", which would put the aircraft 6 mi to the east of the original landing path marker and provide a straighter approach to the runway.
 Under the ILS approach, the autopilot and flight director would be used to control the aircraft's heading and altitude.
 At 9:16 a.m.
-(1716 UTC), Bay TRACON instructed Captain Asoh to descend to and maintain 4000 ft altitude and turn left to a heading of 040° while holding at an airspeed of 180 kn.
+(17:16 UTC), Bay TRACON instructed Asoh to descend to and maintain 4000 ft altitude and turn left to a heading of 040° while holding at an airspeed of 180 kn.
 Updates were made to the flight's heading and altitude in response to air traffic control, and the final approach was commanded at 9:20:44 a.m. when Bay TRACON instructed JAL002 to make a left turn and assume a heading of 280° as they passed through the localizer in accordance with the ILS approach.
-Once the localizer was captured, Captain Asoh moved the autopilot selector from VOR LOC to ILS and slowed the plane to 160 kn in accordance with instructions from the ground; he used the radio direction indicator as the primary instrument for the approach rather than the glide slope deviation indicator, which was fluctuating at the time.
-In addition, because his pressure altimeter had been replaced prior to the start of the flight, Captain Asoh did not trust its readings, especially since it continued to disagree with the copilot's instrument, indicating a brief climb each time the aircraft had leveled off during the flight.
+Once the localizer was captured, Asoh moved the autopilot selector from VOR LOC to ILS and slowed the plane to 160 kn in accordance with instructions from the ground; he used the radio direction indicator as the primary instrument for the approach rather than the glide slope deviation indicator, which was fluctuating at the time.
+In addition, because his pressure altimeter had been replaced prior to the start of the flight, Asoh did not trust its readings, especially since it continued to disagree with the copilot's instrument, indicating a brief climb each time the aircraft had leveled off during the flight.